Northstar California is the perfect place to spend a long weekend – whether you’re a skier, a snowboarder, or just there for the view.

 Here’s the best part about this mountain… there’s a champagne bar at the top.
 No joke.
 I thought it was a winter mirage when I happened upon it all alone the first day.

 I found heaven on the side of a mountain… a champagne bar! 🍾🥂 It's just past the top of the loft in Northstar.
 I was boarding along, minding my own business… and the I saw Tōst.
 I thought was a mirage!
 The guys working there even brought a fire pit over for me.
 I didn't want to leave and finish the run after that!
 Ha!

 It was close to closing time (3p) and was no one else there.
 The snow was coming down hard, so I planted myself under the overhand to drink a glass.
-The two guys working brought me over a chair and my own personal fire pit.
+The two guys working brought a chair to me and my own personal fire pit.

 I almost called Vegas to say I wouldn’t be coming down the mountain.

 You can take the Comstock Express lift to the top and follow the East Ridge trail to Tōst.
 If you make it by 1:45, you’ll be in time to get in line for the FREE 2 pm toast with a glass of Schramsberg bubbly.